blefnk/relivator-nextjs-template/README.md

 **The Bleverse Framework for the Next.js!**

 Step into the future with the ultimate Next.js starter.
 Everything has been set up for you.
 It's more than just code; it's a journey.
 You're not on this journey alone.
 Move faster than ever.
-It can be proudly called a website builder, although it certainly isn't, at least for now 😏.
 We've laid the groundwork; now, grab it, dive in and accelerate your development.

 This is our experimental space where we tinkered with the new Next.js app directory.
 So, while it's all fun and exploration, there might be a few quirks here and there.
 Stumbled upon something odd or just feeling generous?
 DM us on Twitter, sorry, on X [@bleverse_com](https://x.com/bleverse_com) or raise an issue right here.
 If you've got some coding magic up your sleeve, contributions are always celebrated! 🎉